onnx/working-groups/edge/discussion_materials/ONNX Edge scope and profile definition.md

 The ONNX Edge profile is described with the following:

-1. Attributes / characteristics: Power, Size, accuracy, speed, Security, etc.
+1. Attributes / characteristics, such as power consumption, memory size, accuracy, latency, etc.

 2. ONNX operations subset